Pulse: Condition of arterial wall

 A normal artery is not palpable after flattening by digital pressure.
 A thick radial artery which is palpable 7.5–10 cm up the forearm is suggestive of arteriosclerosis.

 Radio-femoral delay

 In coarctation of aorta, femoral pulse may be significantly delayed as compared to radial pulse (unless there is coexisting aortic regurgitation).
 The delay can also be observed in supravalvar aortic stenosis.

 Patterns

-Several pulse patterns can be of clinically significance.
+Several pulse patterns can be of clinical significance.
 These include: